Feb 12 2025 @ 08:00 - 10:00

 About IFB and IFB Seoul

-IFB is an informal global network of 1,700+ members from family offices, foundations, funds, venture philanthropy and intermediary organizations with a shared interest in social enterprise, entrepreneurship and impact investing.
-IFB members seek to learn from one another and to collaborate more effectively to increase their individual and collective impact.
+IFB is an informal global network of 4,000+ members from family offices, foundations, funds, venture philanthropy and intermediary organizations with a shared interest in social enterprise, entrepreneurship and impact investing.
+IFB members seek to learn from one another and to collaborate more effectively around sourcing high integrity investment opportunities, learning about models, metrics and best practices, and sharing knowledge for greater individual and collective impact.
 For more information, please see: https://impactforbreakfast.com/

 About Sohnamu-Artha Ventures (SAV)